 The Practice reserves the right to request references to confirm details of residence and reliability of payment.

 The Practice hopes that the Client never has recourse to complain about the standards of service received from The Practice.
-If at any time the Client would like to discuss how any part of the service could be improved, or is dissatisfied with any aspect of the service the Client has received, the Client should contact a Partner or the Practice Manager in the first instance.
+If at any time the Client would like to discuss how any part of the service could be improved, or is dissatisfied with any aspect of the service the Client has received, the Client should contact a Director in the first instance.
 The Practice values the Client's opinions and undertakes to look into any complaint carefully and promptly and do everything reasonable to address concerns.

-The Practice is registered under the Data Protection Act 1998.
+The Practice is registered under the Data Protection Act 1998 & GDPR regulations 2018.
 The Practice will use the data provided by the Client only for the purpose of record keeping, updating and enhancing, reports and publications.
-The Practice will strictly maintain the Client's confidentiality at all times and not allow any unwarranted breach of confidentiality nor will it contravene its obligations under the Data Protection Act 1998.
+The Practice will strictly maintain the Client's confidentiality at all times and not allow any unwarranted breach of confidentiality nor will it contravene its obligations under the Data Protection Act 1998 and GDPR regulations 2018.
 The Client has a right of access to the personal data that is held.

 The care given to the Client's animal may involve making some specific investigations, for example taking radiographs, ECG or performing ultrasound scans.
 Even though the Practice makes a charge for carrying out these investigations and interpreting their results, ownership of the resulting record, for example a radiograph, remains with the Practice.